 - Salt and freshly ground pepper, to taste

-Fluff rice with a fork and let cool to warm.
-Blend in a blender the avocado, cilantro, and salsa, adding a little water as needed to blend smoothly, to the consistency of sour cream.
-Stir into rice.
-Season with salt and pepper.
+- Fluff rice with a fork and let cool to warm.
+In a blender, combine the avocado, cilantro, and salsa and blend smoothly to the consistency of sour cream.
+(Add water a tablespoon at a time if needed to blend.)
+Stir the avocado mixture into the rice.
+Season with salt and pepper and serve.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition Information:Yield: 8 Serving Size: 1